 There is always a way.
 No excuses.

-In my nearly 20 years as a homeschool coach, I am certain that I have heard most every creative excuse that can be made against taking the risk to homeschool.
+In my 20 years as a homeschool coach, I am certain that I have heard most every creative excuse that can be made against taking the risk or making the commitment to homeschool.

 Much like almost every other area I have ever coached in, whether it be writing and publishing, travel, wellness, nutrition, fitness, or even deliverance, if something is truly important, there is almost always a solution or a way to achieve it if one is fully committed and willing to make sacrifices.